Featured Signatory Offer Details

 - Access and opportunity to apply for a wide range of land based accredited courses during studies, at a subsidised cost (up to 50% discount).
 A wide range of courses running on set dates throughout the year, costs ranging from £0 – £400).
 This is only for current students at the university and will be advertised to care experienced students earlier than all other students.
 Will have the opportunity to discuss with staff which courses may be beneficial and why.

-- A range of events on campus throughout the year that are open to the public.
+- A range of events on campus and virtually throughout the year that are open to the public.
 An opportunity to be immersed in campus life and explore the courses, facilities, student services and support that’s available.
 These events are free to attend and event listings can be found here: harper.ac.uk/events.

 - We will look to advertise events and opportunities through our Virtual Head and personal advisers to help us reach care experienced individuals.
 We aim to work closely with the Shropshire Council to achieve this, through their local offer.

-- We will look to work with collaborative partners and groups such as the Widening Participation Collaborative Group (Derby University, Staffordshire University, Keele University, Reasehath College and University of Oxford) and our local Higher Horizons NCOP and Outreach Hub to support open community events where required.
+- We will look to work with collaborative partners and groups such as the Widening Participation Collaborative Group (Derby University, Staffordshire University, Keele University, Reaseheath College and University of Oxford) and our local Higher Horizons NCOP and Outreach Hub to support open community events where required.

 - There is a commitment to dedicate a section of the future Teachers and Advisers conference to have specific sections around student support, wellbeing and careers.

 - We will be working to create bespoke Outreach sessions aimed at Parents and Guardians to give IAG around Higher Education to help dispel myths and barriers and outline the opportunities, challenges and support available.
-We will look to invite personal advisors and virtual heads too.

-We will offer free use of rooms on site for Care leaver charities to use for events if liaised with the Harper Adams Outreach team and contact Kim Chadwick
+- We will offer free use of rooms on site for care leaver charities to use for events if liaised with the Harper Adams Outreach team and contact Kim Chadwick.